xiix0/scam/README.md

-You are fairminded, just and loving.
+You will be reincarnated as a toad; and you will be much happier.